Chakratos/mhf-save-manager/readme.md

 composer install
 ```

-5. Open <http://localhost:8080> with your browser to see the app.
+6. Open <http://localhost:8080> with your browser to see the app.

+> Warning: if the backup functions don't work, it could be a permissions error.
+In Linux, use `sudo chmod 777 -R storage`

 ---